captainzero93/security_harden_linux/README.md

-# FORTRESS.SH :: Debian Linux Defense Configuration
+# FORTRESS.SH :: Debian Linux Defence Configuration

 **One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off.
 This enables casual use and more strict.**